Choosing The Right Kitchen Paint

 Here, the use of Livid on the door frame adds balance and grounds the scheme.

-3. Add colour and texture to a neutral or white kitchen scheme by combining paint and wallpaper.
+3. Add pattern and texture to a neutral kitchen scheme by combining paint and wallpaper.

 Little Greene wallpapers are spongeable, to maintain a clean kitchen without damaging the print.

-If you’re struggling with selecting shades for your kitchen, seek help from our colour consultants.
+If you’re struggling with selecting shades for your kitchen paint, seek help from our colour consultants.
 Our professionally trained consultants will help you decorate your home with confidence.